Frank Terletzki: International career

-Retiring from football
+Retiring from professional football

 BFC Dynamo was affiliated to SV Dynamo.
 The players of BFC Dynamo nominally employees of the Volkspolizei or the Stasi.
 Terletzki was a member of the Volkspolizei, but released for football.
-After retiring as a fotball player, he decided to pursue a career in the police.
+After retiring as a football player, he decided to pursue a career in the police.
 The Volkspolizei sent him on patrol duty in Section 43 in Wannsee.
 Terletzki then decided to begin education to become a real police officer.
 In order become a police officer, he first had to attend the police academy in Biesdorf for three years.
 Terletzki eventually began his career as a police officer after German reunification.
-Terlezki had completeted appenticeship as a mechanical engineer at the VEB Machine Tool Building Combine "7 Oktober" (VEB Großdrehmaschinenbau "7.Oktober") in East Berlin.
+Terlezki had completed apprenticeship as a mechanical engineer at the VEB Machine Tool Building Combine "7 Oktober" (VEB Großdrehmaschinenbau "7.Oktober") in East Berlin.
 As a police office, he has worked as a clerk for weapons and equipment at the police armoury in Section 42 in Schöneberg.

 Coaching career

 Terletzi eventually returned to football as a coach.
 He joined SV Germania 90 Schöneiche as a coach in 1996.
 His time at SV Germania 90 Schöneiche was successful.
-SV Germania 90 Schöneiche achieved promotion from the Landesliga to the Brandenburg-Liga in the 1999-00 season.
+SV Germania 90 Schöneiche achieved promotion from the Landesliga to the Brandenburg-Liga in the 1999–00 season.

 Terletzki left SV Germania 90 Schöneiche for FSV Wacker Fürstenwalde in 2000.
 He then took over MSV 19 Rüdersdorf in 2001, together with the former 1.
 FC Union Berlin player Günter "Jimmy" Hoge.
-Under Terletzki and Hoge, MSV 19 Rüdersdorf achieved promotion from the Bezirksliga to the Landesliga in the 2001-02 season.
+Under Terletzki and Hoge, MSV 19 Rüdersdorf achieved promotion from the Bezirksliga to the Landesliga in the 2001–02 season.

 Terletzki left MSV 19 Rüdersdorf in 2007.
 He then became coach of TSG Rot-Weiß Fredersdorf-Vogelsdorf in the Kreisliga Märkisch-Oderland.
-He eventally left TSG Rot-Weiß Fredersdorf-Vogelsdorf to become the coach of the reserve team of the FSV Bernau in the Kreisliga Barnim at the beginning of 2013.
-Terletzki then coached TSG Rot-Weiß Fredersdorf-Vogelsdorf a second time in the 2019-20 season.
+He eventually left TSG Rot-Weiß Fredersdorf-Vogelsdorf to become the coach of the reserve team of the FSV Bernau in the Kreisliga Barnim at the beginning of 2013.
+Terletzki then coached TSG Rot-Weiß Fredersdorf-Vogelsdorf a second time in the 2019–20 season.

 Personal life

-Terletzki lives in Schöneiche in Brandenburg and still plays football.
-He now plays football for the Hertha BSC oldies.
+Terletzki lives in Schöneiche in Brandenburg.
+Terletzki still played football at almost 70 years old.
+First he continued in football as a coach in lower division.
+He then began to play senior football for SV Tasmania Berlin and SV Berliner VB.
+Later he played for the Hertha BSC oldies.